How to Get Rid of Mice in Your House

 This article will cover how to get rid of mice in your house.
-Having mice in your home can cause BIG problems so it’s important that you get on it right away.
+Having mice in your home can cause BIG problems, so you must get on it right away.

-A mouse in your garage means, they can try to move into the house.
-That simply won’t do.
-Mice can cause a serious amount of damage if you don’t deal with it quickly.
+A mouse in your garage means they can try to move into the house.
+That won’t do.
+Mice can cause a serious amount of damage if you don’t deal with them quickly.

 What you need to catch a mouse

-Mice are full of disease and just general gross-ness (not a word, should be a word).
+Mice are full of disease and just general gross-ness (not a word, it should be a word).

 I use neoprene gloves and a mask when dealing with any vermin.
 I’m not a genius with this stuff, but the last thing I want is to get sick from dealing with mouse droppings.

 You won’t need a lot on the trap either; you are trying to lure them in, not feed them forever.

 I have found that a teaspoon is good enough.

 Different Mouse Traps To Catch A Mouse

 Easiest and Cheapest Home Made Mouse Trap

-Next, put some peanut butter on top and on the inside, the mouse will climb in it, eat the bait, and fall in.
+Next, put some peanut butter on top and the inside; the mouse will climb in it, eat the bait, and fall in.
 The next morning you should have a drowned mouse.

-The mouse ate as far down on the bucket as it could reach then got away with a nice peanut butter chaser.
-Clearly he didn’t get the memo about falling in.
-This technique has worked for a lot of people, but I guess my mouse is a little smarter.
-Onto the next step.
-Still want to try the bucket idea.
+The mouse ate as far down on the bucket as it could reach, then got away with a nice peanut butter chaser.
+Clearly, he didn’t get the memo about falling in.
+This technique has worked for many people, but I guess my mouse is a little smarter onto the next step.
+Still, I wanted to try the bucket idea.